 According to the informal semantics of BPMN, intermediate events are intended as instantaneous patterns of behavior that are registered at a given time point.
-Thus, we formally model the execution of an intermediate event as a single state transition, as follows:
+Thus, we formally model the execution of an intermediate event as a single state transition, as defined in rule E3.
+Intermediate events in BPMN can also be attached to activity boundaries to model exceptional flows.
+Upon occurrence of an exception, the execution of the activity is interrupted, and the control flow moves along the sequence flow that leaves the event (rule E4).